Links on Android Authority may earn us a commission. Learn more.

 Doom and Doom II are probably your best bet for premium FPS games on Chromebooks for now.
 The games are faithful ports of the originals and also include some extra content.
 For instance, Doom II includes 20 additional levels to the base version.
 Believe it or not, the keyboard support is actually quite good too.
 You can game with the keyboard and trackpad or with a mouse if you have one.
 The games run at $4.99 each and should play smoothly on most Chromebooks.

 Game Dev Tycoon

 Game Dev Tycoon is a popular recommendation for Chromebook games.
 It’s a simulation game in which players build a whole game studio from scratch.
 You start in your bedroom with single a computer and build the business out from there.
 It features simple controls, a fair bit of depth, and an optional pirate mode.
 The pirate mode makes you deal with people stealing your games and cutting into your profits.
 The game runs for $4.99 with no in-app purchases.
 It’s also free via Google Play Pass.
 Game Dev Tycoon is easily one of the best games for Chromebooks.

 Price: Free / $2.99

 PinOut is an infinite runner arcade game mixed with a pinball game.
 It’s actually pretty simple.
-Players use two pinball flappers to shoot the ball through the game.
+Players use two pinball flippers to shoot the ball through the game.
 As it makes its way through a checkpoint, a new set of flappers appear to keep the ball rolling, so to speak.
-Chromebook players use the left and right shift keys to control the flappers.
+Chromebook players use the left and right shift keys to control the flippers.
 It’s an entertaining game.
 We highly recommend the premium version since it enables continues.
 The free version only has the infinite runner mode where you start over if you fail.
 Mars: Mars (Google Play link) also works with keyboards and has similar controls (left and right booster).
 You can play that one if you want something a bit slower.
 It’s certainly a fun Chromebook game for kids as well.